 - Trademark Litigation

-Advancement in science and genetic application, with enhanced knowledge of Human Genome has been the main focus in the field of medicine and biotechnology areas.
-Continuous and ongoing researches in genome project, identifying specific target genes and their respective response and functional activities, have evolved genetic therapeutics in treatment of multifactor disorders such as heart disease, diabetic, neurological disorders, muscular dystrophy and so and so forth.
+Advancement in science and genetic application, with enhanced knowledge of the Human Genome, has been the main focus in the field of medicine and biotechnology areas.
+Continuous and ongoing researches in genome projects, identifying specific target genes and their respective response and functional activities, have evolved genetic therapeutics in the treatment of multifactor disorders such as heart disease, diabetes, neurological disorders, muscular dystrophy and so and so forth.

 Patent Issues regarding Gene Patents:

-A number of gene/DNA sequence patents grew dramatically during the Human Genome project.
+A number of gene/DNA sequence patents grew dramatically during the Human Genome Project.
 Researchers have obtained patents for isolating genes or gene sequences that occur in nature.
-Whether this should be permitted or not is still an open debate since decades.
+Whether this should be permitted or not is still an open debate for decades.

 (1) Stop or avoid researching the particular gene;

 (2) License the rights to research the gene from the patent holder; or

 Indeed, the choice made is often dependent on the DNA sequence in question and the line of research pursued.
 Regardless, the exercise of any of these three options could potentially work to reduce fundamental R&D in human genetics.